Internet Providers in Buffalo, ND

 48.59 percent of Buffalo is still left with only one or zero Internet choices as of 2021.
 Outside these less connected blocks, the average Internet user will have 2-3 providers available.
 In most cases, areas with more competition usually see reduced prices as companies are incentivized to upgrade their services to earn customers.

-Viasat Internet (formerly Exede) is the most widespread Internet option on the whole.
+Viasat Internet is the most widespread Internet option on the whole.
 They offer coverage reaching close to one hundred percent of the area.
 HughesNet, in contrast, has registered availability to approximately practically one hundred percent of local residents.
 The fastest speed advertised for Viasat is up to 35 Mbps.
 HughesNet offers packages up to 25 Mbps.
 As a rule, any speed above 10 megabits per second (Mbps) will be enough to view standard definition video on WiFi, but is likely to become problematic when multiple users try to use high-bandwidth apps like Skype and multiplayer gaming.
 Explore our coverage maps below to compare Internet options at the census block level in Buffalo.

 Internet Statistics 2021